anmol-rana/sky130_rtl_design_synthesis/README.md

    After synthesis, the netlist contains a flop as expected.

 2. For dff_const2,
-   the synthesis will result in a wire tied to 1 because the output is remain high
+   the synthesis will result in a wire tied to 1 because the output remain high all the time
    ![dff_const2_wave](https://user-images.githubusercontent.com/86521351/123627888-283c4380-d830-11eb-8bcd-060f56e0d3ad.PNG)
     Waveforms show that the output is high continously